aws-cloudformation/cfn-lint/CONTRIBUTING.md

     ```

 1. Run `pip show cfn-lint` (or `pip3 show cfn-lint` if you are using Python 3).
 The `Location` printed should be the folder from the step above.
 1. You should now be able to modify the source code and see the changes immediately by running any of the `cfn-lint` commands.
-(Note: adding new dependencies requires that you run `pip install -e .` again).
+(Note: run `pip install -e .` again to re-install changes).
 1. To ensure the tests pass, run:

     ```bash